weacw/FeaturePointMatchServing/README.md

 2. Execute command to install Dependent package. `install -r Sources/requirements.txt`
 3. Run `python http_server` and `python tcp_server` (Optional)

+# How to depoly?
+1. You need install the `Gunicorn`, use `pip install gunicorn` to install!
+2. Go to the Source code folder, `gunicorn -c configure_gunicorn.py http_server:app` to run our service.

+> You can make the best configuration according to your needs through the `configure_gunicorn` file.

 # RestFul API

 ###  Add new image